azuline/rose/README.md

 ## The Virtual Filesystem

-Rosé reads a source directory of albums like this:
+Rosé reads a source directory of releases like this:

 ```tree
 .